linode/apl-core/docs/development.md

     HC --> KM[Kubernetes manifests]
 ```

-From the flow diagram, three files incorporate the content of the `.Values` Helmfile variable, which is accessible while using Go templates.
-These files are merged together in the following order: `snippets/default.yaml` -> `snippets/env.gotmpl` -> `snippets/derived.gotmpl`.
+From the flow diagram, we can distinguish four stages of data, before `Kubernetes manifests` are rendered.
+These are: `Values repo`, `Helmfile bases`, `Helmfile release`, and `Helm chart`.

 **Values repo**: It contains files that define input parameters for Otomi.
 This is where you can define teams, team, services, enabled applications and their configurations, etc. A user sets the `$ENV_DIR` env variable, so Otomi knows about its location.

-**Helmfile bases**: During the execution of the Otomi CLI command Helmfile is triggered.
-It loads all files from the `values repo` are merges them according to the spec defined in the `snippets/env.gotmpl` file.
-Next, all three files are merged together in the following order: `snippets/default.yaml` -> `snippets/env.gotmpl` -> `snippets/derived.gotmpl`, thus Helmfile `.Values` obtains its ultimate content.
+**Helmfile bases**: From the flow diagram, three files incorporate the content of the `.Values` - a Helmfile variable, which is accessible while using Go templates.
+These files are merged together in the following order: `snippets/default.yaml` -> `snippets/env.gotmpl` -> `snippets/derived.gotmpl`.

 **Helmfile release**: At this stage, Helmfile is establishing a path to the Helm chart and the content of the Helm chart values.
 We will talk more about defining Helmfile releases in the next chapter.